OpenKNX/knx/README.md

 - deactivate by default not KNX-Standard compatible 'Tunnel-Optimization" which reduces traffic on TP (can be used with compiler option KNX_TUNNELING_NO_TUNNEL_PA_ON_TP and KNX_TUNNELING_STRICT_TOPOLOGY)
 - refactor KNX IP Tunneling
 - the Device Management Connection is now handled independently from Tunnel Connections and do not consume a Tunnel PA anymore
+- new Compiler Option KNX_ROUTING_BC_DC: Unicast packets from the device itself is sent to both interfaces (IP and TP in case of 0x091A)

 ### v2.2.2 - 2025-10-21
 - Fix: DPT subgroup 0 handling